-As a result, we have acquired the International Sustainability Carbon & Certification Plus (ISCC PLUS), an international certification system, for acrylic acid, superabsorbent polymer, ethylene oxide, etc. that are produced at the Himeji and Kawasaki Plants in February 2023.
+As a result, we have acquired the International Sustainability and Carbon Certification Plus (ISCC PLUS), an international certification system, for acrylic acid, superabsorbent polymer, ethylene oxide, etc. that are produced at the Himeji and Kawasaki Plants in February 2023.
 With this, our company has established a system to manufacture and sell certified products that use biomass-derived raw materials allocated by the mass balance method based on the certification system, and become capable of proposing a wider range of products with low environmental impact.
-A Group company in Belgium has obtained this certification in May 2021.
+Group companies in Belgium, and Indonesia have also obtained the certification and we have built a global-level capability to supply ISCC-certified products.